Who are we?

-We are a social club for motorcyclists over the age of 40.
-We are the largest organisation of this kind in Australia.
+The Ulysses Club is a social club for motorcyclists over the age of 40 years.
+We are proud of being the largest social club in Australia.

 What we're all about

-By joining the club, a member can choose to attend any branch or a number of branches, branch rides and functions of their choice.
-As well, there are sister clubs in New Zealand, South Africa, Germany, France, Great Britain, Vietnam, Norway, Namibia, The Netherlands, Thailand, Switzerland, The Kingdom of Cambodia, Zimbabwe, Cuba and Botswana.
+By joining the club, a member can choose to attend any branch or a number of branches, branch rides and functions.
+If you travel overseas, there are also Ulysses Clubs in New Zealand, South Africa, Germany, France, Great Britain, Vietnam, Norway, Namibia, The Netherlands, Thailand, Switzerland, The Kingdom of Cambodia, Zimbabwe, Cuba and Botswana.

-Join the journey - each year, club members from all around Australia, as well as some from overseas, travel to the designated location for the Annual General Meeting and the AGM Event which has grown from a campover, meeting and meal of the early days, to a major event spanning 7 days, and incorporating involvement by major motorcycle manufacturers and suppliers putting on trade displays and test rides of the latest machinery, a Grand Parade through the town or city, several nights of various entertainment, Friday and Saturday night social events, a church service and of course the official meetings and ceremonies.
+Join the journey - each year, club members from all around Australia, as well as some from overseas, travel to the chosen location for the club’s Annual General Meeting and the NationalRally which has grown from a camp over, meeting and meal of the early days, to a major event spanning 7 days, incorporating involvement by major motorcycle manufacturers and suppliers who provide trade displays and even test rides of the latest machinery.
+There is also a Grand Parade through the town or city, several nights of great entertainment, Weeknight and Saturday night social get togethers, a church service and of course the official meetings and ceremonies.

 Throughout the year, members raise the club banner at rallies and odysseys around the country as a focal point where members and their friends can join in good companionship.
-Our "Old Man" logo, which has been preserved from it's original hand drawn form as our registered trademark, is recognisable throughout the country and club members wear the logo with pride.
+Our "Old Man" logo, which has been preserved from its original hand drawn form as our registered trademark, is recognisable throughout the country and club members wear the logo with pride.
 Many members put effort into living our logo – “Grow Old Disgracefully”!